arangodb-helper/arangodb/docs/Manual/Programs/Starter/Architecture.md

 to a full blown Cluster with datacenter to datacenter replication in under 5 minutes.

-The Starter is intended to be used in environments where there is no higher level orchestration system (e.g. Kubernetes or DC/OS) available.
+The Starter is intended to be used in environments where there is no higher level orchestration system (e.g. Kubernetes) available.

 ## Starter versions